PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   The store can be a CDB (:func:`newCDBKVStore`) or a LMDB database (:func:`newLMDBKVStore`).
   The key can be based on the qname (:func:`KeyValueLookupKeyQName` and :func:`KeyValueLookupKeySuffix`), source IP (:func:`KeyValueLookupKeySourceIP`) or the value of an existing tag (:func:`KeyValueLookupKeyTag`).
   Subsequent rules are processed after this action.

   :param KeyValueStore kvs: The key value store to query
+  :param KeyValueLookupKey lookupKey: The key to use for the lookup
+  :param string destinationTag: The name of the tag to store the result into

+.. function:: KeyValueStoreRangeLookupAction(kvs, lookupKey, destinationTag)

+  .. versionadded:: 1.7.0

+  Does a range-based lookup into the key value store referenced by 'kvs' using the key returned by 'lookupKey', and storing the result if any into the tag named 'destinationTag'.
+  This assumes that there is a key for the last element of the range (for example 2001:0db8:ffff:ffff:ffff:ffff:ffff:ffff for 2001:db8::/32) which contains the first element of the range (2001:0db8:0000:0000:0000:0000:0000:0000) (optionally followed by any data), as value and that there is no overlapping ranges in the database.
+  This requires that the underlying store supports ordered keys, which is true for LMDB but not for CDB.

+  Subsequent rules are processed after this action.

+  :param KeyValueStore kvs: The key value store to query